BSc Physio (Hon); PhD

-Nardia is a clinical physiotherapist completing her PhD at Curtin University with the OPUS Centre for Research Excellence.
-At OPUS, Nardia is working to gain a better understand of success after TKR, through both better understanding patient satisfaction and exploring the cross-over between satisfaction and patient reported changes in pain and function outcomes.
+Nardia is a clinical physiotherapist who has completed her PhD at Curtin University with the OPUS Centre for Research Excellence.
+At OPUS, Nardia is working to gain a better understanding of success after TKR, through both better understanding patient satisfaction and exploring the cross-over between satisfaction and patient-reported changes in pain and function outcomes.
 The study combines interviews from 40 people who have undergone a total knee replacement surgery, with data from 500 people from the total knee replacement registry based at St Vincent’s Hospital in Melbourne.
 These data will be compared to create a bigger picture of ‘success’ and potentially inform the variables that influence individuals to having a ‘successful’ total knee replacement.

 Research Training Program Stipend scholarship

 OTHER KEY ROLES